 6. Salad spinner: like the name indicate is use to remove the excess of water from a washed salad leaves.
-In some cuisine, having water on salad leaves is considered acceptable, but in mist cuisine it isn't.
+In some cuisines, having water on salad leaves is considered acceptable, but in mist cuisine it isn't.
 Water residual on salad leaves seems to dilute the taste of a dressing.
-Our Chefs at VIVE use salad spinner to clean Berries, even leeks.
-Truth be told, Salad Spinner takes space, however having it at see sigh may encourage you to eat more salad which isn't that unhealthy after all.
+Our Chefs at VIVE use salad spinner to clean berries, even leeks.
+Truth be told, Salad Spinner takes space, however having it at sight may encourage you to eat more salad which isn't that unhealthy after all.

 5. Can opener: are useful when a recipe call for canned food.
 We don't use it often in the kitchen but it comes handy to open that one can when needed!